uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 and/or high-level SITREPs for specific incident-level up to campaign-level activity.

-.. _DIMSTridentStack:
+.. _dimsTridentStack:

 .. figure:: images/DIMS-Trident-stack-v1.png
-   :figwidth: 40%
+   :figwidth: 40 %
-   :align: right
+   :align: center

    DIMS and Trident Component Stack